saikrishna64/stock-market-pipeline/README.md

 ## 🔄 Automation

-The pipeline runs automatically every weekday at 4:05 PM EST (after NYSE close) using APScheduler.
+The pipeline runs automatically every weekday at 4:05 PM EST (after NSE close) using APScheduler.
 All runs are logged to `logs/pipeline.log`.

 ## 📁 Project Structure